 While wandering the station, Emkir considered the inbound ship and its "passengers".
 He decided that having a list of names would help.
 The idea on Inthe had been to make it seem there was a new power rising, and see if the bad guys pushed back?
 That meant Emkir really didn't know anyone he'd left behind, because they weren't important.
 Because of that, he realized a list would be a good starting point.
 That brought him back to his latest encounter with Captain Kristianson.
 Deciding some things were best avoided, Emkir figured it would be better to have someone else ask.
 So, he comm'd Ms. Vik, asking her to reach out to the good Captain.
 Ms. Vik comm'd Kristianson, to ask for a manifest of crew, passengers, cargo and "Class of ship" details, saying when asked that Emkir's 'followers' were an eclectic group and you never knew who would show up in each region?

 As she worked that angle, Brian searched the directories listing military suppliers in the station computers he could access.
-Using these, Brian started building a search of his own, to work through the directories.
-Using that, he hunted for providers that might have some or all the parts his decontam design might need.
-As the search would take the better part of an hour, Brian hung out in case something failed or it finished early.
-Sometime after having called Kristianson, the Captain called Ms. Vik back to say, in a very annoyed voice, that the in-bound 'followers' had requested docking permission at the lock closest to the bars.
+From those, Brian started building a search of his own, to work through the directories.
+Having that, Brian hunted for providers that might have some or all the parts his decontam design might need.
+Seeing the search would take most of an hour, Brian waited, in case something failed or it finished early.
+Sometime after having called Captain Kristianson, the Captain called Ms. Vik back to say, in a very annoyed voice, that the in-bound 'followers' had requested docking permission at the lock closest to the bars.

 Brian spent the hours before hitting the rack waiting for his search to finish, then made contact with some suppliers to get a feel for parts prices.
 Inger studied the dossier on Kishman before turning in.
 Captain Kristianson eventually forwarded Emkir a report from the inbound ship's Captain, saying it had 50 people aboard and had been chartered by a "Baron hault-Landiir", who was aboard.
 Still working with the system admins, Rol took a break as the work was coming along.
 While the others on the naval station and infected arcology got sleep, Rol had relaxed earlier in the day.
 Using the access he'd gained working with the admins, Rol worked on a program to skim the last thirty days news files for headlines about SuSAG.
 Once he felt he had it done, he went looking for some place more like a restaurant than a cafeteria, to grab some chow.

 The operator told him, in a tone that suggested he should be aware of the fact, that 371 was not a logistics station and fleet refueling was the job of the logistical stations.
-When Aiden asked if they could arrange the details for that to happen, the operator snorted and said the crew have to fly their ship to a fuel station and request priority.
+When Aiden asked if they could arrange the details for that to happen, the operator snorted and said the crew had to fly their ship to a fuel station and request priority.
 The tech also said they were not likely to get that quickly under the circumstances.
 The nearest fleet fueling station was an hours' flight away.
-And with unknown ships arriving and sparking a naval reaction, there was not much anyone could do.
-So, after he discussed it with the rest of the team, they went back to sleep, though Aiden planned to wake Emkir when he woke and take the ship to be refueled.SitRep and Aiden's Quest To Refuel
+And with unknown ships arriving and sparking a naval reaction, there wasn't much anyone could do.
+So, after he discussed it with the rest of the team, they went back to sleep, though Aiden planned to wake Emkir when he woke and take the ship to be refueled.Not Taking A Hint

 Once his plot was done, Aiden contacted Naval transit command, asking permission to move the ship to the fueling station.
 He got that, along with the standard restrictions and warning statements.
 At least this time he wouldn't have a flight of fighters on his tail.
 As the ship left, Inger pulled up the file on Kishman and asked a navy tech in the area to have chow delivered.
 While Inger read, Rol was heading to the station's armory, intending to register his weapons with the armorers.
-As he walked, Rol considered his plans for the day.
-Sadly, he had not considered the effect of a civilian "guest" aboard the station walking into a military station with unauthorized weapons with no advanced warning.
-Once in space, Aiden tried to call ahead for some idea of the wait time for refueling.
+Rol considered his plans for the day as he walked.
+Sadly, he hadn't considered the effect of a civilian "guest" aboard the station walking into a military station with unauthorized weapons, no advanced warning and no permission.
+Having undocked, Aiden tried to call ahead for some idea of the wait time for refueling.
 He was told military vessels had priority under the current circumstances, and they weren't yet in range to assign a queue priority.On The Podesta Arcology

 As they ate on the cutter, Zach reached out to the marines for any information they might have on the credChip while Mikah checked in with Ms. Vik.
 Not willing to accept "we don't know", Zach continued to reach out, first to the Navy and then to Captain Kristianson.
 Getting Lieutenant Shiikhugke, Zach was told no data was available yet, but they'd let him know as soon as possible.
 Ms. Vik told Mikah the guys had taken the ship to get it refueled and updated her on the few details she'd gotten from the dossier on Kishman.
 She said they also had no data from the Navy on the newly arrived ships.

 When Inger mentioned the rumors the navy might push the arcology into the star, Mikah asked when, or if, they planned to evacuate people from the arcology?
-That led to an uncomfortable silence before Mikah asked Ms. Vik to check into the rumor as soon as possible with Captain Kristianson.
+That led to an uncomfortable silence before Mikah asked Ms. Vik to check into the rumor with Captain Kristianson as soon as possible.
 On the arrival of the ships, Mikah felt there was nothing to worry about at the moment.
 While interesting, the command issues weren't a priority as there was no reason the team had to care about it.
 Like the Zhodani circuit from the warbot, it was interesting.
 Inger said she'd not had any more details on that either.
 After updating Mikah, Inger decided to check in with the Starport and called their administrative offices.